laddertosky/fdbplayground/README.md

 To be familiar with foundationDB

 # Targets
-:white_large_square Compiling foundationDB from source code.
+:white_check_mark: Compiling foundationDB from source code.
-:white_large_square
+:white_check_mark: Initialize fdb cluster with built binary

 # Steps
 ## preparation